 The challenge is to come up with a generic migration path that can be applied by all operators, infrastructure managers and rolling stock manufacturers (or their partners), while assuring proper decision making based on the right business case inputs.
 That way, a generic nextgeneration ATC migration path could be provided.
 This migration path would likely need to coordinate with some other programs (e.g., FRMCS, ETCS, ERTMS) as well as intensively with the System Pillar.
 This way the roll-out of the technologies will experience a pull from the market.
 Overall, the business case on a system level is already quite clear, but it must be noted that within the migration and transition, the gains and investment for each involved party are different, and therefore additional measures and research could be needed.
 Insight into these aspects is crucial for a smooth transition and must be considered throughout the innovation and specification phase as well.
-The migration path towards full deployment of nextgeneration ATC will be aligned and complemented to the migration path of the broader CCS+ architecture proposed by the SP including innovations for other trackside and onboard innovations (such as NG TCMS) in an adaptable stepwise approach.
+The migration path towards full deployment of next-generation ATC will be aligned and complemented to the migration path of the broader CCS+architecture proposed by the SP including innovations for other trackside and onboard innovations (such as NG TCMS) in an adaptable stepwise approach.
 So e.g. technical enablers developed and demonstrated here should be used in and benefit from GoA1/2 and C-DAS implementations.

-7.3 Flagship Area 3: Intelligent & Integrated asset management a key area to enhance via research and innovation, especially as more rail services will be needed to solve existing challenges and meet societal demands, following EU guidelines such as the Green Deal.
+7.3 Flagship Area 3: Intelligent & Integrated asset management

+Designing, building, constructing, operating, maintaining, and decommissioning rail transport systems are both financially and environmentally costly.
+Therefore, rail asset management is a key area to enhance via research and innovation, especially as more rail services will be needed to solve existing challenges and meet societal demands, following EU guidelines such as the Green Deal.